rhysd/vim.wasm/README.md

 - **NOTICES**
   - Please access from a desktop browser (Chrome/Firefox/Safari/Edge).
 Safari seems the best on macOS.
-  - Please avoid mobile networks.
-Your browser will fetch some large files (up to 2.5MB).
+  - Please avoid slow networks.
+Your browser will fetch total of around 1MB files.
   - vim.wasm takes key inputs from DOM `keydown` event.
 Please disable your browser extensions which affect key inputs (incognito mode would be the best).
   - This project is very early phase of experiment.
 Currently only tiny features